Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 Period cramps feel pretty uncomfortable, but they shouldn’t take you out of the game for long.
 If they’re so severe you’re missing out on a lot of life (calling out for work or school, or missing a lot of social events) there could be something bigger going on.

-You can get relief from period cramps by using holistic remedies like exercise, essential oils, and all-natural heating patches available from Rael.
+You can get relief from period cramps by using holistic remedies like exercise, essential oils, and heating patches available from Rael.
 Our patches are made with plant-based ingredients that heat to a comfortable and therapeutic temperature to give you relief when you need it most.

 Your period is your body’s way of telling you how powerful it is.
 Embrace your cycle with the best period care products from Rael and have a better period.